 He's actually stated in several TNA reviews that he thinks Impact is so bad that it causes him actual physical pain.
 He even gives a small demonstration where watching the Knockouts proceeds to give him a headache.

 Take Your Time: Expresses disbelief at this trope's use in The Bureau X Com Declassified, where one of the optional missions is to retake a nuclear missile bunker that has been taken over by aliens and has a missile aimed at Washington DC.
-As Spoony points out, delaying doing the mission could result in the start of World War Three.
+As Spoony points out, delaying doing the mission could result in the start of World War III.

 Another Reb Brown clip from Mercenary Fighters allegedly tops them all: